VBS-03/Healthcare-Revenue-Cycle-Management-Data-Engineering-Project/README.md

 | NPI Extract | Bronze / Parquet |
 | ICD Codes | Bronze / Parquet |

-EMR data comprises of Patients, Providers, Departments, Transactions and Encounters collectively and each of the following hosptipal's Azure SQL Databases have there own separate EMR datasets in the tables:
+EMR data comprises of Patients, Providers, Departments, Transactions and Encounters collectively and each of the following hosptipal's Azure SQL Databases have there own separate EMR datasets in the tables :
-    - **healthcare-rcm-hospital-a**
+    * **healthcare-rcm-hospital-a**
-    - **healthcare-rcm-hospital-b**
+    * **healthcare-rcm-hospital-b**